muratsplat/multilang/README.md

         }
     }
 ```
 For pageLangs table we are creating PageLang Model.
-PageLang must be implement 'Muratsplat\Multilang\Interfaces\LangInterface' and mus be used 'Muratsplat\Multilang\Traits\LangTrait' trait in it.
+PageLang must be implement 'Muratsplat\Multilang\Interfaces\LangInterface' and must be used 'Muratsplat\Multilang\Traits\LangTrait' trait in it.
 That's like this:

 ```php
 use Muratsplat\Multilang\Interfaces\LangInterface;